Quadriffis/immortal-millionaire/7 - supplements.md

 On a statistical basis there are a number of supplements that could benefit a great many people.

-Note that statistica can be deceiving.
+Note that statistics can be deceiving.
 If for example 50% of a population is deficient in vitamin B12, that might convince you to take the supplement.
 If the underlying data however shows that the 50% that has this issue is over 65 years old, you may or may not change your standpoint.

+Don't blindly take supplements:

+1. Get your blood tested
+2. Make a game plan (supplements/food)
+3. Test again a few weeks later

 ### Vitamin D